hpc2n/CourseEfficientMD/MD-QM/Readme.md

 - Use the NAMD configuration file *4ake_eq.conf* and modify the values for the Periodic Boundary Conditions part.
-Add the values of the Center of Mass position that you recorded previously.
+Add the values of the Center of Mass position that you recorded previously in the corresponding *FIXME* strings.

+- submit the job to the queue with the command *sbatch namd.sh*